Devotion and Friendship in Kim Smejkal’s Ink in the Blood

 Recent Comments

+- Longviewer on The Left Hand of Darkness, Part I: Cold and Only Just Now Getting to War 1 min ago

-- C Oppenheimer on 8 of the Swooniest Fantasy Romances 17 mins ago
+- ALBRITTON on 23 Retellings of Classic Stories From Science Fiction & Fantasy Authors 41 mins ago

-- wlewisiii on Babylon 5 Is the Greatest, Most Terrible SF Series 23 mins ago
+- dptullos on “No, you move” — Captain America: Civil War 51 mins ago

-- wlewisiii on 8 of the Swooniest Fantasy Romances 28 mins ago
+- Pufnstuff on Why I Stan Planet of the Apes, and You Should Too 1 hour ago

-- Dustin Hollis on The First Teaser For Netflix’s The Letter for the King Looks an Awful Lot Like Lord of the Rings 33 mins ago
+- Aeryl on “No, you move” — Captain America: Civil War 1 hour ago

+- Misty306 on Rick Moranis Will Come Out of Retirement For a Sequel to Honey I Shrunk the Kids 2 hours ago

-- Mr. Vathek on The First Teaser For Netflix’s The Letter for the King Looks an Awful Lot Like Lord of the Rings 36 mins ago
+- markmaverik on The First Teaser For Netflix’s The Letter for the King Looks an Awful Lot Like Lord of the Rings 2 hours ago

-- Transceiver on Think Star Trek: Picard Is Slow?
-Let’s Talk About The Next Generation 36 mins ago

-- whitespine on We Are All Kings and Queens in Narnia: Prince Caspian, the Son of Adam 43 mins ago
+- jmhaces on 8 of the Swooniest Fantasy Romances 2 hours ago

+- Ellynne on Why I Stan Planet of the Apes, and You Should Too 2 hours ago